HOME PAGE - - IMPORTANT AIRLINE SAFETY ISSUE

 xxx The ETOPS Program was implemented in an attempt to give legitimacy to this dangerous, cost-cutting, and previously prohibited 2-engine over-ocean policy.

-xxx The need for this extremely complex ETOPS engine-failure diversion program, and its complicated over-ocean engine failure procedures, actually proves that the FAA, and the airlines, are fully aware of the obvious danger of using airliners having only 2 engines on extended over-ocean passenger flights, and, therefore, the need for them to fabricate some sort of official looking/sounding justification for this reduction of over-ocean safety standards.
+xxx The need for this extremely complex ETOPS engine-failure diversion program, and its complicated over-ocean engine failure procedures, actually proves that the FAA, and the airlines, are fully aware of the obvious danger of using airliners having only 2 engines on extended over-ocean passenger flights, and, therefore, the need for them to fabricate some sort of official looking/sounding, but, highly irrational, justification for this reduction of over-ocean safety standards.

-xxx The government regulators, and, other aviation "Professionals", who apparently endorsed this money-saving/safety reducing ETOPS Program, were obviously, in my opinion, very heavily "Incentivised" by the airlines, and, by the airplane manufacturers, into endorsing something they knew was inherently dangerous.
+xxx The government regulators, and, other aviation "Professionals", who apparently endorsed this money-saving - safety reducing ETOPS Program, were obviously, in my opinion, very heavily "Incentivised" by the airlines, and, by the airplane manufacturers, into endorsing something I believe they knew was inherently dangerous.

-xxx ETOPS consists of very complicated engine-failure procedures, useless graphs and charts, and ridiculous "3-hour maximum 1-engine over-ocean flight rings from and to the nearest diversion land airport" - - none of which were necessary before ETOPS, and, none of which come anywhere close to compensating for the enormous risk of ETOPS 2-engine extended over-ocean passenger flights, and, none of which have any value when a 2-engine passenger filled airliner is in the middle of the Pacific Ocean, many hours away from the closest land, is unable to maintain altitude with only 1 operating engine, and, is in an unstoppable descent into the ocean.
+xxx ETOPS consists of very complicated engine-failure procedures, useless graphs and charts, and ridiculous "3-4-5, and now 6 hour maximum 1-engine over-ocean flight rings to and from the nearest diversion land airport" - - none of which were necessary before ETOPS, and, none of which come anywhere close to compensating for the enormous risk of ETOPS 2-engine extended over-ocean passenger flights, and, none of which have any actual, practical, nor, useful value to the passengers aboard a 2-engine airliner, in the middle of the Pacific Ocean, many hours away from the closest land, and, unable to maintain altitude with only 1 operating engine, and, is in an unstoppable descent into the ocean.

 xxx ETOPS was obviously created to give the federal regulators and airline executives something to hide behind in order to protect themselves from any corporate, and/or personal liability for any airline disasters which may be the result of these money-saving/profit-motivated, and, previously-prohibited, and, now, ETOPS-justified, 2-engine over-ocean passenger flights.